shadabahmed/shadabahmed.github.io/_posts/2022-06-28-smarter-tv-mount.md

 {:toc}

 ### TLDR;
 Used an Arduino Nano to make a TV Mount smarter.
-Jump to [Final Setup](#final-setup) for a demonstration
+Jump to the [Final Setup](#final-setup) section for a demo video.

 ### Intro